microsoft/onnxruntime/docs/ContribOperators.md

 ### <a name="com.microsoft.NhwcFusedConv"></a><a name="com.microsoft.nhwcfusedconv">**com.microsoft.NhwcFusedConv**</a>

-  NhwcFusedConv is a float16 Conv operator with optional activation and add operators fused in.
+  NhwcFusedConv is a Conv operator with optional activation and add operators fused in.
-  It also processes both NHWC and NCHW format.
+  Only has fp16 implementation as of 2023/04/15.

 #### Version